lordscales91/gmk-resources-extractor/README.md

 ----
 	python launch.py <data.win> [output_dir]

-*<data.win>* refers to the main resource file usually called with this name *[output_dir]* Optional base directory for the recovered resources, it defaults to "data"
+*&lt;data.win&gt;* refers to the main resource file usually called with this name.

+*[output_dir]* Optional base directory for the recovered resources, it defaults to "data"

 Progress